 - Holistic approaches such as yoga and acupuncture

 Struggling with alcohol use disorder?
-At Zinnia Healing, we are proud to offer 24/7 detox services and outpatient programs.
+At Zinnia Health, we are proud to offer 24/7 detox services and outpatient programs.
 Taking on the challenge of addiction can be extremely overwhelming.
 However, our healthcare professionals are here to provide all the help and assistance necessary to make a positive change in your life.
 If you’re looking for support on your path to healing, don’t wait any longer.
 Call us today at (855) 430-9439.